sinatra/sinatra/README.md

   </tr>
 </table>

-It is not possible to call methods from textile, nor to pass locals to it.
+It is not possible to call methods from Textile, nor to pass locals to it.
 You therefore will usually use it in combination with another rendering engine:

 ```ruby